A duality theorem for harmonic maps into inner symmetric spaces: Introduction

+Note that compact, but not totally symmetric, Willmore surfaces {of genus $g > 0$} are, in general, not of finite uniton type; but {to} the ones which are of finite uniton type one can apply the above duality theorem (see Section 5).

+To the authors' best knowledge, the procedure outlined in this paper is so far the only {known method} to describe harmonic two-spheres, and moreover harmonic maps of finite uniton type, into non compact symmetric spaces.
+The main reason for this seems to be the following: Morse theory is a crucial tool for the investigation of harmonic two-spheres into compact symmetric spaces \cite{BuGu}, but that there is no Morse theory for the non-compact loop groups.

+Finally we would like to remark that we would expect the duality theorem also to hold globally for certain harmonic maps $f:M \rightarrow G/K$, for which M is a non-simply-connected Riemann surface and where the monodromy representation induced by the harmonic map is non-trivial.
+This new class of harmonic maps shall be investigated in a separate publication.

-{ REMARK: Following the suggestion of some anonymous referee we have divided the paper entitled ``Willmore surfaces in spheres via loop groups I: generic cases and some examples "(arXiv:1301.2756) into three parts.
+We will recall the necessary results concerning harmonic maps in terms of loop groups in Section 2.
+In Section 3 we give a proof of the {first} main result and in Section 4 we give a proof of the second main result.
+In Section 5 we discuss harmonic maps of finite uniton type and apply, in particular, the two main results to this important class of harmonic maps.
+The paper ends with some concrete examples illustrating our results presented in Section 6.\footnote{ Following the suggestion of {an} anonymous referee we have divided the paper entitled ``Willmore surfaces in spheres via loop groups I: generic cases and some examples "(arXiv:1301.2756) into three parts.
 The present paper is part III and \cite{DoWa11,DoWa12} are part I and part II respectively. }